gulyazhuseynova/News-Catcher/README.md

-# News-Catcher - App for catching latest news.
+# News-Catcher - App for catching latest news

 Saving news for later review are available.
 English and Russian languages are supported.